kallookoo/lamp/README.md

 * The bind9 only if installed when the TLD if not the localhost.
 * By default when if used the bind9 the file `/etc/dhcp/dhclient.conf` is modified to add the ip in the nameservers.
 * The "User Defined" version is declared in the configuration file (It is usually the latest) or the one declared in your installation file.
+* The "Invalid" version means that it will be uninstalled for some reason.
+* Because MailHog is abandoned it is replaced by Mailpit.